AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 </div>

 Step 3.
-The user executes `list` to view all persons again.
-The `list` command resets the filter by calling `Model#getFilteredPersonList`, displaying the complete list of tutors and students.
+The user executes `list students` or `list tutors` to view either all students or all tutors again.
+The `list students/tutors` command resets the filter by calling `Model#getFilteredPersonList`, displaying the complete list of tutors or students.

 The following sequence diagram shows how a find operation goes through the `Logic` component: